urbancamo/urbancamo.github.io/adif-transformer.md

 If you are a fixed station you must have your location set in QRZ.com for the ADIF Transformer to determine your location.

-Otherwise let the transformer know where you are, either by specifying an activity reference, or directly entering your location.
+If portable, mobile, alternative, or with no fixed station data in QRZ.COM then let the transformer know where you are, either by specifying an activity reference, or directly entering your location.
 You can use right-click on [Google Maps](https://maps.google.com) to find your Latitude & Longitude and paste that string directly into the form.

 ## How It Works (or a bit more info)